MaloRchrd/free-mailchimp-editable-template/readme.md

 ![Screenshot](https://i.imgur.com/6RfVxqr.png)

 More comming soon
-* Startup services
+* 🚀Startup services
-* Product showcase
+* 🛍Product showcase
-* Product Promo
+* 🎁Product Promo
 * ...

 ## how to use it